elishacloud/dxwrapper/README.md

 DxWrapper uses code from several other projects.
 So to give credit where credit is due, below is a list of locations that source code was taken from:

  - [Aqrit's ddwrapper](http://bitpatch.com/ddwrapper.html): Includes code to read the ini config file.
+ - [CacheClipPlane](https://github.com/CookiePLMonster/SilentPatchFarCry): Includes code from SilentPatchFarCry to cache the clip plane in Direct3D 9.
  - [d3d8to9](https://github.com/crosire/d3d8to9): Includes the full Direct3D 8 to Direct3D 9 code.
  - [DDrawCompat](https://github.com/narzoul/DDrawCompat/): Includes the full DDrawCompat v0.2.0b, v0.2.1 and Experimental version.
  - [DSoundCtrl](https://github.com/nRaecheR/DirectSoundControl): Includes the full DirectSoundControl code.